Thursday, April 30, 2020

 Before partition , Manto family had five residential buildings at Koocha Vakilan near Farid Chowk in the walled city of Amritsar .Manto’s father, Ghulam Hassan Manto ( born 1855 ) was a barrister .
 Some more persons from this Manto clan were barristers by profession .

 Saadat Hasan Manto was born in Paproudi ,Samrala ( Near Ludhiana ) where his father was posted as magistrate.
 After his retirement , the family moved back to their ancestral house in Amritsar .
 Manto had his schooling in Amritsar .
 He lived in Amritsar for about 20 years .
 Amritsar finds mention in many stories of Manto.
-Dr Saifud-din Kichloo , the well known freedom fighter and the hero of Jalianwala Bagh was a close relative of Manto.In fact Dr Kichloo was married to the daughter of Hafeez ullah Manto ( uncle of Saadat Hasan Manto ), a well known Kashmiri Lawyer from Amritsar.
+Dr Saifud-din Kichloo , the well known freedom fighter and the hero of Jalianwala Bagh was a close relative of Manto.In fact Dr Kichloo was married to the daughter of Hafeez ullah Manto ( uncle of Saadat Hasan Manto ), a well known Kashmiri lawyer from Amritsar.

 Khwaja Assadullah Manto , a well known barrister of Amritsar was another uncle of Saadat Hasan Manto .
 He also lived at Koocha Vakilan.
 Manto’s father had married twice .
 He had three sons from his first wife Jan Mali .
 Jan Mali was from a Kashmiri family .Manto was born to Sardar Begum, the second wife .
 Saeed Hassan and Muhammad Hassan , brothers of Sadat Hassan Manto were also barristers .
 They also lived in Koocha Vakilan .
-Manto was admitted to Muslim Primary School near Khair ud din mosque and later he went to Government High School Amritsar located near present day Queen’s Road .
-Built in 1876 by Khair ud din ,,the mosque is located near Hall gate and connected with the freedom struggle of the country.
+Manto was admitted to Muslim Primary School near Khair ud din mosque and later he went to Government High School, Amritsar located near present day Queen’s Road .
+Built in 1876 by Khair ud din ,the mosque is located near Hall gate and connected with the freedom struggle of the country.
 From this mosque, Shah Attaullah Bukhari ( known as Tooti e Hind ) first raised his voice against the British rule in India.
 This white marble mosque is well maintained and functional .
 It is visited by many tourists to Amritsar city.

 ( Inside view of Khair ud din mosque )

 It was Bari Alig, a fellow Amritsari who introduced Manto to classical European and Russian literature .
-Bari Alig (1906 - 1949) was born at Amritsar.He was a scholar , writer, historian and essayist.
+Bari Alig (1906 - 1949) was born in Amritsar.He was a scholar , writer, historian and essayist.
 In Amritsar, Bari Alig had formed a society of 'Free Thinkers '.

-M D Taseer ,Saif-ud-din Saif , Ahmed Rahi and Gh Mustafa Tabassum (Sufi Tabassum) were some other well known writers/ poets from Amritsar who were of Kashmiri ancestry .
+M D Taseer ,Saif-ud-din Saif , Ahmed Rahi and Ghulam Mustafa Tabassum (Sufi Tabassum) were some other well known writers/ poets from Amritsar who were of Kashmiri ancestry .
 They moved to Pakistan after the partition of the country.

 ( Avtar Mota )